-Other Things to Consider
+Other Things to Consider About Wells Fargo Platinum

 You probably aren’t going to make any international transactions with your 0% credit card, so this shouldn’t matter.
 But in case such purchases are in your plans, watch out.
 There are plenty of no foreign transaction fee credit cards to use for international spending.

 You can’t really make a ruling on a credit card offer until you know what else is out there.
-Below, you can see how the Wells Fargo Platinum compares to its top competition: the rest of 2019’s best 0% credit cards.
+Below, you can see how the Wells Fargo Platinum compares to its top competition: the rest of 2023’s best 0% credit cards.

 Wells Fargo Platinum card

-Citi Simplicity® Card - No Late Fees Ever
+Citi Simplicity® Card

-|Purchase Intro APR||0% for 18 months||0% for 12 months*||0% for 18 billing cycles|
+|Purchase Intro APR||0% for 18 months||0% for 12 months||0% for 18 billing cycles|

 |Transfer Intro APR||0% for 18 months on qualifying balance transfers|

-Transfer Fee: 3% for 120 days, then 5%
+Transfer Fee: 3% intro for 120 days, then up to 5% (min $5)

 |0% for 21 months|

-|0% for 18 months|
+|0% for 18 billing cycles|

-Transfer Fee: 4% (min $10)
+Transfer Fee: 3% (min $5)

 |Details, Rates & Fees||Learn More||Learn More||Learn More|

 Rates & Fees

-Ask the Experts: Wells Fargo Platinum Primer
+Ask the Experts: Wells Fargo Platinum

-To learn more about the Wells Fargo Platinum Card, we asked a panel of experts to share their thoughts on some of the card’s key features as well as its place in the market and how that might change moving forward.
+To learn more about the Wells Fargo Platinum card, we asked a panel of experts to share their thoughts on some of the card’s key features as well as its place in the market and how that might change moving forward.
 See who they are and what they had to say below.